Jacqueline-Tsai/quant-trading-crypto/README.md

 ### Features

 - Read history data
-- Use random function to buy and sell BTC
+- Use price index to decide whether should we buy or sell BTC
-- Help user to earn money with it (hopefully?)
+- Find out which parameter can earn more money in history data

 ### Develop With